Alex-Fuster/injection_automat_data_ATLAS/README.md

 **df_repository.xlsx** is the raw list and metadata of retrieved datasets.
 It contains the column "ID" indicating the ID for each dataset, which is used for naming the files in "retrieved_datasets" folder.

 Folder **retrieved_datasets** contains all the files for each dataset.
-Each file name contains the ID of its the dataset.
+Each file name contains the ID of its the dataset, followed by its original name.

 Folder **scripts** contains an script per dataset to process the data and produce the tables to inject in ATLAS, stored in the folder **ouptut_tables**.